Francis F. Lee: Early career

+He returned to academia in 1964, and completed his PhD in Electrical Engineering in 1965.
+He then joined the MIT faculty as an Associate Professor of Electrical Engineering and Computer Science.
+He was promoted to full professor in 1968 and served until early retirement in 1987.

 Project MAC

 In 1963, Lee accepted a one-year appointment to work on Project MAC, a time-sharing Multiple Access Computer being developed at MIT under the direction of Robert Fano.
 Fano launched Project MAC with a 6-week summer session that drew 57 people (including Lee) from universities, industry, and government for brainstorming and collaboration.
 At the end of the session, Lee described his work on speeding up computer memory in "Lookaside Memory Implementation" (1963).
 Six years later, Lee presented "Study of Look-Aside Memory," at the IEEE (Institute of Electrical and Electronics Engineers) conference: Transactions on Computers, held in June 1969.
 Lee's paper was published in IEEE Transactions on Computers.
 Look-Aside Memory is a forerunner of cache memory.

 Reading Machine Project

-At the end of his Project MAC appointment, Lee resumed his graduate studies at MIT and joined Dr. Samuel Jefferson Mason's Cognitive Information Processing Group in the Research Laboratory of Electronics at MIT Lee's group worked on a reading machine for the blind, the first system that would scan text and produce continuous speech.
+At the end of his Project MAC appointment, Lee resumed his graduate studies at MIT and joined Dr. Samuel Jefferson Mason's Cognitive Information Processing Group in the Research Laboratory of Electronics at MIT.
+Lee's group worked on a reading machine for the blind, the first system that would scan text and produce continuous speech.
 For his Ph.D. thesis, Lee developed a method for converting printed words into phoneme-based spoken language.
 Lee presented and published two papers on this work.